People

 Greg Huffman.
 Research Scientist, Naval Health Research Center, San Diego, CA.

 Michi Matsukura.
-Assistant Professor, Drake University.
+Assistant Professor, Western Washington University.

 Cary Stothart.
 Research Psychologist.
 US Army Research Institute for the Behavioral and Social Sciences, Ft.
 Leavenworth, KS.